satwikkansal/wtfpython/README.md

 ## The GIL messes it up (Multithreading vs Mutliprogramming example)

-## Be careful with chained comparisons
+## Be careful with chained operations

 ```py
 >>> True is False == False